gbbofh/pycc/README.md

 semantic analysis portion needs reworked, and it is very much in its infancy right now -- it is completely incapable of handling scope at this time, but this should be fixed in the coming days.

+Code generation is not implemented yet, but should be coming soon-ish.